judka-uriel/uriel-book/uriel_en.md

 performing the sacrifices.
 They did this work out of habit, because that was their routine of work on weekdays.

-In Mishneh Torah, Paschal Offering [1:16](https://www.sefaria.org/Mishneh_Torah,_Paschal_Offering.1.16) Rambam presents such a justification for this violation of the Sabbath, that the Sabbath prohibitions of *shevut* are not obligatory to observe in the
+In Mishneh Torah Paschal Offering [1:16](https://www.sefaria.org/Mishneh_Torah,_Paschal_Offering.1.16) Rambam presents such a justification for this violation of the Sabbath, that the Sabbath prohibitions of *shevut* are not obligatory to observe in the